Comp101 Lab 3

 file menu and choose the "JDE New" submenu and then choose "class" from that

 Type in Calculations.java.
-You must define your java class in a file
+Remember, you must define your java class in a file

 with the same name as the class itself (with the .java extension)